 Our Chiropractor Can Help Put a Stop to Your Sciatica

 If you get recurring bouts of sciatica, you need to get the underlying cause corrected.
 Our chiropractor can locate the underlying cause through a detailed evaluation of the lower spinal column.
 Once the impingement has been pinpointed, we can apply chiropractic adjustments to shift spinal structures away from the nerve roots, restoring the normal flow of communication.
 Custom orthotics to correct your posture can also help relieve sciatica.
-If inflamed tissues are pinching the sciatic nerve, cold laser therapy can help reduce that inflammation.
+If inflamed tissues are pinching the sciatic nerve, therapeutic laser can help reduce that inflammation.

 Need Sciatica Relief?
 Contact Us Today!